Dynamical phases in growing populations: understanding recovery from bottlenecks: Results

-In the stochastically-induced phase, the standard deviation of fluctuations in the direction normal to the boundaries is $O(\sqrt{\mu})$ (Appendix~\ref{app:boundary}).
+The origin of the former is that the standard deviation of fluctuations normal to the boundaries is $O(\sqrt{\mu}/N)$ (Supplementary Information, Sec.\ref{sec:boundary}).
 Evolutionary trajectories therefore become increasingly confined to the boundaries as $\mu$ decreases (Figs.~\ref{fig:3}\textbf{b} \& \textbf{c}).
 This not only exacerbates stochastically-induced effects, but also increases the mean residence times associated with the corners.
 In particular, at comparatively high levels of mutation, residence times are less than $T$, which results in a stochastic cycling between TFT and AllD corners (recall that there is a lower likelihood of finding the AllC corner) (Fig.~\ref{fig:3}\textbf{b}).
-Since these two corners have comparable mean rates of escape to the opposite basin of attraction (Appendix~\ref{app:escape}), $F$ takes a value of approximately $0.5$.
+Since these two corners have comparable mean rates of escape to the opposite basin of attraction (Supplementary Information, Sec.\ref{sec:escape-time}), $F$ takes a value of approximately $0.5$.
 By contrast, lower rates of mutation imply dwell times greater than $T$ (Fig.~\ref{fig:3}\textbf{c}).
 On average, therefore, the system will find either the AllD or TFT corner and then remain there.
 Here, the value of $\approx 0.5$ results from the position of the mixed strategy fixed point, and the correspondingly equal probability that trajectories are expelled to either the AllD or TFT corners (typically, via the AllC-TFT edge, see Fig.~\ref{fig:3}\textbf{f}).

-Despite the presence of these two $\mu$-dependent mechanisms in the fixed-$N$ ensemble, it should be stressed that, in a {\it growing} system, the duration of the stochastically-induced regime is sufficiently short that the latter behaviour is dominant for all but pathologically slow growth rates or very high $\mu$.
-As highlighted in later sections, this explains how the likelihood of being in either the AllD or mixed-strategy basins at the onset of the asymmetric regime depends on the population's initial conditions.